 The Groundwater Resources Planning Program was instituted to evaluate basin management issues and to provide a means of assessing project impacts in the District's service area.
 Prior to moving forward with a prospective project, an extensive evaluation is undertaken.
 Within the Groundwater Resources Planning Program, new projects and programs are analyzed based on benefits to overall basin management.
-This analysis includes performing an extensive economic evaluation to compare estimated costs with anticipated benefits.
+This analysis includes performing an economic evaluation to compare estimated costs with anticipated benefits.
 As part of this evaluation process, all capital projects are brought to the District's Technical Advisory Committee for review and recommendation.
-The culmination of this review and evaluation process is the adoption of the five - year Capital Improvement Program ("CIP") by the District's Board of Directors.
+The culmination of this review and evaluation process is the adoption of the Five - Year Capital Improvement Program (CIP) by the District's Board of Directors.

-Conceptual projects identified in the District's Groundwater Basins Master Plan (Plan) will be further evaluated through series of pumper workshops and focused meetings with basin stakeholders and prospective project proponents.
-These workshops and meetings, facilitated by District staff, will further the development of available groundwater storage to reduce the region's demand for imported water.
+Conceptual projects identified in the District's Groundwater Basins Master Plan will continue to be evaluated through pumper workshops and/or focused meetings with basin stakeholders and prospective project proponents.
+These workshops and meetings, facilitated by District staff, will further the development of available groundwater resources to reduce the region's demand for imported water.

-Under this program, District staff will continue to monitor state and federal funding programs to determine applicability to the District's list of prospective projects.
-In the coming year, the District will continue participation in Integrated Regional Water Management Planning ("IRWMP") for Greater Los Angeles County.
-Collaborative development of the region's IRWM plan is a requirement for entities to secure grant funding under Proposition 1 that was passed in November 2014.
+Also, District staff will continue to monitor state and federal funding programs to determine applicability to the District's list of prospective projects described within the CIP.
+The District will continue its participation in the various Greater Los Angeles County Region's Integrated Regional Water Management Plan (IRWMP) stakeholder committees.
+Collaborative development of the region's IRWMP is a requirement for entities to secure grant funding under Proposition 1 that was passed in November 2014.

 Projects under the Groundwater Resources Planning Program serve to improve replenishment operations and general basin management.
-This program is funded 100% through the Replenishment Fund.